-Why You Need to Switch from Microsoft Excel to MS Project Online
+Why You Need to Switch from Excel to Microsoft Project

 Almost everyone, at some point in time, have managed or attempted to manage a project using Microsoft Excel.
 Since its release in 1987, this spreadsheet program is being used by millions of users today around the world for various purposes.
 It is an excellent software for spreadsheet creation, calculation, and data visualization.

 Some of the reasons why people use Excel for project management is because Office is a popular application and is widely used by companies, institutions, and many other organizations.
 Therefore, people are familiar with it.
 And since it is flexible, managers try to make it work for project management, at the same time trying to save on spending for additional software.

 Disadvantages of using Excel

 Here are some of the disadvantages of using Excel as a project management tool:

 1. Excel is not designed for project collaboration.

 Excel may be flexible enough to allow a single user to manage a simple project, but most business cases are far from simple and solitary.
 The projects that companies initiate, plan, execute and deliver usually involve teams of multiple members, sometimes even involve multiple teams across the enterprise.
 Excel simply does not have the tools or features to automatically handle the coordination and updating of the status of different tasks being performed by multiple people.

 2. Excel is limited as a data repository

 As teams start to work on projects one after the other, and sometimes more than one simultaneously, the amount of project data can grow very fast.
 Since Excel as a standalone program can only hold certain types of data and information, teams will have to use other applications or solutions to manage their other project documentation.
 It can be difficult and confusing to find and update these documents separate from the other project information inside the spreadsheet.